 The South African left Munster in 2013, initially returning home to South Africa.
 He signed for Lyon later that year and spent three years with the French side.
 Aged 33, he retired from rugby in 2016 and became a financial advisor.

-The tighthead prop is now in his 12th season with Munster.
+The tighthead prop is now in his 13th season with Munster.
 In late 2019, the Corkman became the 11th player to reach 200 appearances for the province.
-He recently overtook Marcus Horan as he moved into fifth on the all-time Munster caps list.
+He recently won his 50th Champions Cup cap for Munster, and signed a one-year contract extension in January this year.

 Due to a hip injury, the Tipperary man was forced into retirement a year after the final aged 30.

 He went on to work with Rockwell College, Garryowen in the AIL and Munster underage teams.
 He was also part of the backroom team when the Tipp hurlers won the 2016 All-Ireland title.

 Leamy joined Leinster as their elite player development officer in October 2019.
-In January, he joined the Ireland U20 coaching team, and moved to the senior coaching team at Leinster in October 2021.
+In January 2021, he joined the Ireland U20 coaching team, and moved to the senior coaching team at Leinster in October 2021.